JoelBalzan/FIRES/README.md

 Scintillation routines adapted from:
 Sprenger T. (2025).
 ScintillationMaker. https://github.com/SprengerT/ScintillationMaker (commit e33a4ca).

-Please cite FIRES (this page and/or https://arxiv.org/abs/2601.19254) and ScintillationMaker if scintillation functionality is used.
+Please cite FIRES ([this paper](https://doi.org/10.1017/pasa.2026.10208)) and ScintillationMaker if scintillation functionality is used.

 ## Acknowledgements